Plato

 Plato's most famous contribution is his Theory of Forms (or Ideas), which aims to solve what is now known as the problem of universals.
 He was influenced by the pre-Socratic thinkers Pythagoras, Heraclitus, and Parmenides, although much of what is known about them is derived from Plato himself.

 Along with his teacher Socrates, and his student Aristotle, Plato is a central figure in the history of Western philosophy.
-Plato's complete works are believed to have survived for over 2,400 yearsunlike that of nearly all of his contemporaries.
+2,400 years later, Plato's complete works are believed to have survivedunlike those of nearly all of his contemporaries.
 Although their popularity has fluctuated, they have consistently been read and studied through the ages.
-Through Platonism's outgrowth Neoplatonism, he also influenced both Christian and Islamic philosophy.
+Through Platonism's outgrowth Neoplatonism, he also influenced Christian, Jewish and Islamic philosophy.
 In modern times, Alfred North Whitehead said: "the safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato."

 Life

 Plato was born between 428 and 423 BC into an aristocratic and influential Athenian family; through his mother, Perictione, he was a descendant of Solon, a statesman credited with laying the foundations of Athenian democracy.
-Diogenes Laertius asserts that that Plato is a nickname that alludes to his robust figure, and that his birth name was Aristocles (Ἀριστοκλῆς), meaning 'best reputation', but this is widely regarded as false by modern scholarship.
+Diogenes Laertius asserts that Plato is a nickname that alludes to his robust figure, and that his birth name was Aristocles (Ἀριστοκλῆς), meaning 'best reputation', but this is widely regarded as false by modern scholarship.
 Plato had two brothers, Glaucon and Adeimantus, both of whom appear in the Republic, and also a sister, Potone, and a half brother, Antiphon.

-During Plato's childhood, Athens was involved in the Peloponessian War against Sparta.
-His older brothers, Adeimantus and Glaucon, distinguished themselves at the battle of Megara in 409 BC.
+During Plato's childhood, Athens was involved in the Peloponnesian War against Sparta.
+His older brothers, Glaucon and Adeimantus, distinguished themselves at the battle of Megara in 409 BC.
 Despite the war, Plato and his brothers, like all male citizens of Athens, received a traditional education in gymnastics and music.
 According to the ancient writers, there was a tradition that Plato's favorite employment in his youthful years was poetry: he wrote poems, dithyrambs at first, and afterwards lyric poems and tragedies (a tetralogy), but abandoned his early passion and burnt his poems when he met Socrates and turned to philosophy.
 There are also some epigrams attributed to Plato, but these are now thought by some scholars to be spurious.